 Rubidium and Potassium vapor cells are available below.

 SAS Kit Contents

-Thorlabs' SAS Kits contain the following subsystems:
+Thorlabs' SAS Kits contain the following subsystems (breadboard is sold separately):

 The fiber input is designed with our F220FC-780 fiber collimator and cage system components.
 The collimator collimates the input from an FC/PC-terminated PM fiber, which must be purchased separately.
 For Rubidium, we recommend using our P1-780PM-FC-5 patch cable.
 For users who would prefer a free-space input, please contact us at email@example.com for a quote for a kit without the fiber collimator and mounting mechanics.